emard/esp32synscan/README.md

 otherwise mount will start turning around azimuth axis and will never stop by itself (user should press cancel to stop).

-To fix this in function "udpcb" one message is rewritten
+To fix this in function "udpcb()" one message is rewritten

     :W2050000\r -> :W2040000\r